By Jason Sandy

 Why are semi-precious gemstones lying on the bottom of the River Thames in London?

-Has a jewellery heist gone terribly wrong?
+Has a jewelry heist gone terribly wrong?
 No one knows, but each year mudlarks find hundreds of red garnets in several locations along the exposed riverbed at low tide.

 When the tide recedes in Central London, vibrant red garnets glisten like pomegranate seeds (from which their name originates) in the sunlight as they lay clustered on the surface of the exposed riverbed.